lebigmac1/DIY-Custom-ROM-Maker-1.0/README.md

 NOTE: Official F2FS-RW patch by lebigmac coming 1. quartal 2023

 To flash the script in recovery simply rename .apk to .zip and flash it!
-You can also modify the flashable .zip arguments in the included config.ini ;)
+You can also modify the flashable .zip parameters in the included config.ini ;)